Averageasd/GameKingdom/README.md

 # Study App

 ## About
-Java spring boot app that allows users to create study sessions, verify user registration by email, upload study flashcards in bulk, create exams, track user focus, and potentially use AI/ML services to improve knowledge retention.
+Java spring boot backend for a game application where user can choose which game to play from several different games, see scores, game history, game analyzer and more.

 ## Technologies:
 **Spring Security**: User registration, email confirmation, user login.